Ninja (gamer): Low Taper Fade

+While online sources have reported the craze to have reached its peak in mid January 2024, its fall off sparked a new genre of content largely focusing on the meme's supposed decline.
+This revived the meme, with the resulting content continuing to attract millions of views, most commonly depicting the meme as being "dragged" by Blevins' numerous references.
+Blevins has reacted to many of the meme's new variations on his live streams.

 Charitable work

 In a fundraising charity stream held in February 2018, Blevins raised over $110,000 to be donated to the American Foundation for Suicide Prevention.
-During the first Fortnite Battle Royale Esports event in April 2018, Blevins gave away nearly $50,000 in prize money, with $2,500 of that going to the Alzheimer's Association.
+During the first Fortnite Battle Royale esports event in April 2018, Blevins gave away nearly $50,000 in prize money, with $2,500 of that going to the Alzheimer's Association.
 Later in April, he participated in the #Clips4Kids charity event with fellow streamers DrLupo and TimTheTatman that raised over $340,000 for St. Jude Children's Research Hospital.
 At E3 2018, Blevins and Marshmello won the Fortnite Pro-Am event which resulted in the donation of the $1 million prize to a charity of their choice.
+In 2024, Blevins and his older brother Jonathan raised $93,000 for cancer research, partnering with the University of Michigan and streaming from their football stadium.

 Controversies

 In December 2016, Blevins released the address of a donor as retribution for having a racist screen name and donation message.
 This act, which is referred to as "doxing", is against the Twitch rules, which states they can result in an "indefinite suspension".
 Blevins was reported for this act, but only received a 48-hour suspension, which some believed was a result of Blevins' large audience on the platform.
 Blevins later tweeted that he deserved the punishment.

 In March 2018, while in a stream with Nadeshot, Blevins improvised the word "nigga" while rapping to Logic's "44 More", a song in which the word was never actually said.
 This sparked controversy within his watching community and the general public.
 He later apologized for any offense caused and stated that he did not intend to say the word, instead attributing his use of the word to being "tongue-tied".

+In July 2018, false rumors of Blevins's death from the fictional disease "Ligma" circulated.
+That same month, Blevins asked his moderators to ban users who used the word on his Twitch stream, as it was being overused in the chat to set up the Ligma joke.